napari/docs/docs/naps/6-contributable-menus.md

 ## Future Work

-**Command paltte:** As mentioned above, a key feature to support rapid browsing for actions is the search functionality via the command palette.
+**Command palette:** As mentioned above, a key feature to support rapid browsing for actions is the search functionality via the command palette.
 This is actively being worked on and is essential for navigation.